 The Mary Poppins ensemble comprises Eric B. Anthony, Ann Arvia, Pam Bradley, Kristin Carbone, Brian Collier, Nick Corley, Case Dillard, Nicolas Dromard, James Hindman, Suzanne Hylenski, Stephanie Kurtzuba, Matt Loehr, Michelle Lookadoo, Tony Mansker, Tyler Maynard, Sean McCourt, Vasthy E. Mompoint, Jesse Nager, Kathleen Nanni, Megan Osterhaus, Janelle Anne Robinson, Rommy Sandhu, Shekitra Starke, Catherine Walker and Kevin Samual Yee.

+Richard Eyre directs Mary Poppins, which is based on P.L.
+Travers' original stories and the 1964 Disney film.
+The musical features choreography and co-direction by Matthew Bourne and boasts original songs from the film — with music and lyrics by Richard M. Sherman and Robert B. Sherman — as well as new songs and additional music and lyrics by George Stiles and Anthony Drewe.
+Julian Fellowes wrote the book.
 The musical also features set and costume design by Bob Crowley, co-choreography by Stephen Mear, lighting design by Howard Harrison, sound design by Andrew Bruce and Steve C. Kennedy, orchestrations by William David Brohn, musical direction by Brad Haak and musical supervision by David Caddick.

 Ashley Brown recently starred as Belle in the Broadway company of Beauty and the Beast, and she was also part of the cast of the tour of Disney's On the Record.
 Brown received her BFA in musical theatre from Cincinnati College Conservatory of Music.
 She has appeared in productions of Candide, The Mystery of Edwin Drood, Violet, Sweeney Todd, Meet Me in St. Louis, Guys and Dolls, Side by Side by Sondheim and Crazy for You.
 Brown, who can be heard on the new cast recording for On the Record, is also the recipient of the Laurie Beechman Award.